MMitch42/Footnote/README.md

 - **Watch any public company** — add tickers to a watchlist, get emailed the moment a new 10-K or 10-Q drops with language that changed
 - **Novelty scoring** — every changed passage gets a 1–10 materiality score and a direction (escalating / reassuring / neutral)
+- **AI analysis** — a briefing panel summarizes what changed and why it might matter, per filing
 - **Word-level diff** — Pro users see inline red/green highlights on exact word changes, not just paragraph-level deltas
-- **AI analysis** — a briefing panel summarizes what changed and why it might matter, per filing
-- **Historical exploration** — backfill all available filings for any ticker, diff any two pairs
+- **AI chat** — ask questions about a filing's changes directly (Pro)
 - **10-K and 10-Q** — annual and quarterly filings both tracked (10-Q is Pro)
 - **Adjustable thresholds** — set alert sensitivity per ticker (Notable 4+, High 7+, Critical 9+)
-- **Monthly digest** — optional summary email of all watched tickers' filing activity

 ---